-FMCSA Hours of Service Auditing
+FMCSA Hours Of Service Auditing

-The FMCSA Hours of Service (HOS) rules were put in place with the intention of making roads safer by reducing fatigued driving, and as a result companies are required to ensure the accuracy and completion of their logs.
+The FMCSA Hours of Service (HOS) rules were put in place with the intention of making roads safer by reducing fatigued driving, and as a result, companies are required to ensure the accuracy and completion of their logs.
 Whether you're a property-carrying driver or a passenger-carrying driver, Hours of Service regulations limit the number of hours you can drive each day.
 HOS rules also place specific regulations on rest breaks, consecutive hours driving, off-duty time, meals, and sleeping.

-The Benefits of HOS Driver Log Auditing
+Benefits of HOS Driver Log Auditing

 Whether your company utilizes an Electronic Logging Device (ELD) or the logs are handwritten (older exempt vehicles, 100 miles radius/local, Canadian only drivers, oilfield exemptions), carriers are expected to comply with DOT HOS requirements.
 Due to manual entry requirements, no log is immune to the risk of falsification, even ELD logs.
 In fact, one of the most common misconceptions is that ELD logs cannot be falsified, however, due to the requirement of manual inputs into the ELD device itself, nothing could be further from the truth.
 ELD’s record engine activity, but often fall short on recording human activity, such as duty status, roadside inspections, fuel stops, etc., all of which must be supplemented to engine data to complete the ELD log.
 Simply put, HOS driver log auditing is just as important with ELD’s as it is with paper logs.